Business and Computer Technologies

 NET 7003

 This program is intended for entry-level computer support professionals with a basic knowledge of computer hardware, software, and operating systems who wish to increase their knowledge and understanding of networking concepts.
-Students will obtain the required skills needed to prepare for a career in network support or administration and will prepare for the CompTIA Net+ certification exam.
-In addition, students will understand the field of network security and how it relates to other areas of Information Technology while preparing for the CompTIA Sec+ certification exam.
+Students will obtain the required skills needed to prepare for a career in network support or administration and will prepare for the CompTIA Network+ certification exam.
+In addition, students will understand the field of network security and how it relates to other areas of Information Technology while preparing for the CompTIA Security+ certification exam.
 This course provides the broad-based knowledge necessary to prepare for further study in specialized security fields or it can serve as a capstone course that introduces the field.
 Prerequisite: Networking experience is helpful but not mandatory; A+ certification or equivalent skills and knowledge is helpful but not mandatory.
-CompTIA Network + and Security + is a bundled course and enrollment in this course includes coverage of both classes (students may not split the course).
+CompTIA Network+ and Security+ is a bundled course and enrollment in this course includes coverage of both classes (students may not split the course).
 This is a hybrid course.
 Class will meet face-to-face one night a week and a portion of the coursework will be delivered online.
 Prepayment of tuition and purchase of the course materials is required.
 Registration fees do not include certification exam fees.

 Computer Basics